History Files

 From the start, the capital of the newly-created Eastern Roman empire was based at Constantinople, dedicated by Emperor Constantine 'the Great' in AD 330.
 In AD 395, the Roman empire finally suffered a permanent split, creating formal Eastern Roman and Western Roman empires within Europe and beyond, acknowledging what had existed in practise for many years.

-With the conquest of Constantinople and the defeat of the 'Dynasty of the Angeli' by the Fourth Crusade in 1204, Latin rulers govern the city and much of the former empire, backed by Venice and France.
-The leader of the Fourth Crusade also sets up other minor Crusader states in Greece, but other territories were lost, including the Albanian principality of Arbanon.
+Western European (Latin) rulers now governed the city and areas of the former empire, backed by Venice and France.
+The leaders of the Fourth Crusade also set up other minor Crusader states in Greece, notably the principality of Achaia and the duchies of Athens and Naxos in 1204-1205, but other territories were lost, including the Albanian principality of Arbanon.

-The reigning Eastern Romans withdrew to Nicæa in Anatolia, but rival claimants also established holdings in Trebizond, Epirus, and Thessalonica so that, at one point, there were four claimants to the Eastern Roman throne, as well as the Bulgar and Serb states which also claimed dominance over it.
+The dispossessed Eastern Roman court withdrew to Nicæa in Anatolia, but rival claimants also established holdings in Trebizond, Epirus, and Thessalonica so that, at one point, there were four claimants to the Eastern Roman throne, as well as the Bulgar and Serb states which also claimed dominance over it.

 The idea of Christians crusading against other Christians was strange even by the standards of the Middle Ages, but the reasons behind this are numerous.
-The 'Great Schism' of 1054 during the latter days of the 'Macedonian Dynasty' and the subsequent decades of separation between the Orthodox Church and the church in Rome was a significant factor.
+The 'Great Schism' of 1054 during the latter days of the 'Macedonian Dynasty' and the subsequent decades of separation between the Orthodox Church and the Roman Catholic Church in Rome was a significant factor.

-People from the west were massacred in Constantinople in 1182, a major reminder of the schism in practices and belief.
-This meant that, in 1203, a number of cash-strapped crusaders who were looking for money to finance a military expedition to Egypt were willing to hear out Alexius Angelos, a claimant to the Eastern Roman throne who encouraged the crusaders to journey to Constantinople.
+People from the west had been massacred in Constantinople in 1182, a major reminder of the schism in practices and belief.
+This meant that, in 1203, a number of cash-strapped crusaders who were looking for money to finance a military expedition to Egypt were willing to hear out Alexius Angelus, claimant to the Eastern Roman throne who encouraged the crusaders to journey to Constantinople.

 For members of the Jewish Diaspora who were citizens of the fractured empire, especially the long-term resident Romaniote Jews, conditions abruptly worsened.
 Anti-Semitic legislation was now more easy to pass in smaller states, and the Jews seemed to bear the brunt of any ill-will from their ruling monarchs.